smartSenseSolutions/edc-chat-application/edc-chat-app-backend/README.md

 - a Business Partner's EDC to establish a two-way communication.
 - a Postgres database to store other Business Partners' information and chat history.
-- a simple UI to send messages to and view messages from other Business Partners.
+- a simple UI to send messages to and receive messages from other Business Partners.

 ## Packages Overview